I have refrained from writing this article for two months because:

 But I am adamant to fight this, and I have a game plan.

-2. Go to a psychologist.
+2. I will go to a psychologist.
 I know that depression causes insomnia.
 So it is very likely that I have it the wrong way around, and that my insomnia is not causing my depression – but that depression is causing insomnia.
 (That’s quite a mouthful.)
 I have tried everything in my power to avoid going on chronic antidepressants, but if that is what it will take to sleep and be happy again – so be it.
 I am grateful for modern medicine and that there is help out there.
 I also know through my extensive Internet research (seriously, like every article ever) that psychologists can help you overcome sleep anxiety.

 3. I am moving in January 2017.
 My current living situation has not been conducive to a healthy sleeping cycle, and I am hoping that when J-P and I move next year it will help me to have a new environment and a fresh start.

 The main reason I decided to finally write this article, is because I feel like I am living a lie on social media.
-So often I’ve posted a photo of myself looking happy and ‘living my best life’ while I was feeling like complete shit.
+So often I’ve posted a photo of myself looking happy and ‘living my best life’ while I was feeling like complete poo.
 Of course I have my good days, but I feel that it is unfair to pretend that my life is just rosy.

 Lastly, I decided that I owe this article to my loyal readers.
 I have not had the energy to blog in ages, and I would like to get better so that I can go back to dissing Heidi Klum’s presence at award ceremonies and write letters to celebrities who will never read it.